• Skip to primary navigation

 1. How to freeze cooked beets

 Beets are best to be cooked whole with the skin on.
-Just cut up the leaves, leaving about an inch.
-That prevents them from bleeding out.
+Just cut up the leaves, leaving about an inch and the root end intact, preventing them from bleeding.
+Clean the whole beets thoroughly with a vegetable brush and layer larger beets at the bottom of the pot, finishing with a smaller size.
 As soon as you can put a fork in, they are done.
-It will take 30-50 minutes, depending on the size.
+It will take 30-50 minutes, depending on the beet size.

 It works very well with cooking up a lot of beets whenever we want them for supper and freezing the rest.
-I like to cook beets in a pot with about an inch of water at the bottom, so that the beets are steamed, not boiled in water.
-It preserves the taste better.
-Read more in How to steam vegetables without a steamer.
-But beets can also be cooked in water, as you would cook potatoes.
+I like to cook beets in a pot with about an inch of water at the bottom so that the beets are steamed, not boiled in water.
+It preserves the vibrant color and tastes better.
+Read more on How to steam vegetables without a steamer.
+But beets can also be cooked in water, like potatoes.

 How to Freeze Beets

-After they are cooked, peel the hot beets under running water, the skin will come right off.
-Or let the beets cool off and then peel them, again, the skin will simply come off.
+After the beets are cooked, peel them under cold running water; the skin will come right off.
+Or let the beets cool off and then peel them.
+It does not matter for freezing beets since you want them to be cold anyway.

 How to Freeze Beets